Humble Oil and Refining Company discovered an oilfield in 1943 — earning a $50,000 bounty.

 Barron Collier’s advocacy and personal financial backing was key to successful completion of the Tamiami Trail in April 1928.
 Ever the savvy businessman, Collier negotiated his first oil lease in the county with Gulf Oil Company in the mid 1930s, despite Florida’s still unbroken string of dry holes.

-For 10 years, Gulf searched.
-The company drilled a number of wells, some to a depth of about 6,000 feet, but ultimately, seismic tests convinced them that full scale drilling was not warranted and in 1938, Gulf Oil pulled out.
+Gulf Oil drilled several wells, some reaching depths of 6,000 feet, but ultimately, seismic tests convinced company geologists that full scale drilling was not warranted.
+In 1938, Gulf Oil pulled out of the search for oil in Florida.

 Bounty for First Florida Oil Well

-By 1939, almost 80 dry holes had been drilled, the deepest to a depth of 6,180 feet.
-About this time, Florida legislators, desperate for their state to become an oil producer, offered a $50,000 bounty for the first discovery.
+By 1939, petroleum exploration companies had drilled almost 80 expensive dry holes, the deepest to a depth of 6,180 feet.
+Meanwhile in Texas, the 1901 Spindletop gusher had been followed by dozens of oilfield discoveries.
+Florida legislators, desperate for their state to become an oil producer, offered a $50,000 bounty for the first discovery.

 Hoping to find success at greater depth, Peninsular Oil and Refining Company drilled in Southwest Florida’s Monroe County to 10,006 feet, but still found no oil.